tangmichele02/Neural-Network-for-Self-Autonomous-Driving---Udacity-Open-Source-Car-Simulator/README.md

 ## Stochastic gradient descent vs Mini-batch stochastic gradient descent vs Batch gradient descent
 In terms of running time, the stochastic gradient descent took 53 minutes and 40 seconds compared to 30 minutes and 50 seconds for the mini-batch stochastic gradient with the mini-batch being set to 100.
 The limited computational capabilities of my local machine made it impossible to run the batch gradient descent as the tensor generated didn’t fit into memory.
 The largest batch I could use was 1/16 the size of the data.
 The running time of the model with mini-batch of size 1/16 of the data was 27 minutes and 38 seconds.
-1/16 of the data size is 424.
+1/16 of the data size is 424 images.
+The GPU I'm using is RTX 2060 Ti laptop version for reference.

 In terms of over-fitting, both the mini-batch stochastic gradient with mini-batch of size 100 and mini-batch of size 1/16 of the data were not over-fitting after 25 epochs while the stochastic gradient descent started over-fitting in the fourth epoch.
 ReLU activation function was used while comparing the models